The Top 5 Mistakes Fashion Start-ups Make And How To Avoid Them.

 5. Spending money with suppliers prematurely.

-Always try to interview your designer and make sure you have an agreement in place.
-Look at feedback from other clients to gauge the reputability and make sure they have similar products in their portfolio.
-Visit manufacturers if you can either at there place of work or a trade show.
+Visit manufacturers if you can, either at their place of work or at a trade show.
 Look over their ranges and see what other customers they have.
 Try to negotiate payment terms you're comfortable with.
 Invest in a contract and make sure to stay in contact for regular updates.
 If something seems too good to be true, it usually is.